A Powell Personal Injury Attorney Explains the Ins and Outs of Injury Claims

 If the involved parties cannot agree on a settlement amount, our Basin personal injury attorneys are prepared to go to trial to ensure you get the compensation you need and deserve after an injury.
 While we often encourage settlements as a faster option to get you the funds you need, we won’t back down from an unfair settlement and can, and often do, take personal injury lawsuits to court in Wyoming.

-Common Types of Injuries That Accident Victims Face
+Common Types of Injuries That Negligence Victims Face

 Thousands of people die each year from motor vehicle traffic deaths, and millions are injured from unintentional injuries.
 Some of the more common types of incidents our Powell personal injury lawyer team can help with include: